ammit-php/ammit/README.md

 - It provides a helper to easily **extract** scalar data from a PSR-7 HTTP Request (or a CLI input) in order to instantiate an immutable Command.
 - It allows to implement clean Commands (no public field).
-- It is designed to be a simple **UI Validation** framework based on the stable and [dependency free](https://en.wikipedia.org/wiki/Dependency_hell) [beberlei/assert](https://github.com/beberlei/assert) assertion library.
+- It is designed to be a simple **UI Validation** framework dependency free.
 - It is designed to ease segregating UI validation Vs Domain validation concerns

 ------------------